ClaudioLutz/JobSearchAI/Documentation/Dashboard.md

 # 6. Dashboard

-**Purpose**: Provide a web interface for interacting with all components of the system, structured using Flask Blueprints.
+**Purpose**: Provide a secure web interface for interacting with all components of the system, structured using Flask Blueprints with comprehensive authentication protection.

 **Key Files**:
 - `dashboard.py`: Main Flask application file.
 Sets up the app using the factory pattern (`create_app`), registers blueprints, defines core routes (`/`, `/operation_status/<id>`, `/delete_files`), and provides shared context/functions (like operation tracking, `get_job_details_for_url`) to blueprints.